reportportal/docs/src/md/src/GettingStarted/Integrations.md

 #### Add new global RALLY integration

-If  all projects on your instance are using the same RALLY  projects, you will be able configure **global integrations** which will be applied on all projects.
+If all projects on your instance are using the same RALLY  projects, you will be able to configure **global integrations** which will be applied on all projects.

 1. Login as ADMIN